rushisangani/BiometricAuthentication/README.md

 2. **biometryNotEnrolled**
     - Called when no fingerprints or face is registered with the device.
     - You can show message to register a new face or fingerprint here.
-    - Default message can be shown if not provided.
+    - Default message will be shown if not provided.
 3. **canceledByUser**
     - Called when authentication canceled by user.
 4. **canceledBySystem**